openid/authzen/interop/authzen-interop-website/docs/scenarios/todo-1.1/index.md

 > Notes:
 >
-> 1. `subject.identity` has been removed.
-> 2. `resource.id` is a UUID representing the Todo, but since the PDPs are not assumed to be stateful, `ownerID` continues to be passed in as a way to designate a Todo's owner.
+> 1. `resource.id` is a UUID representing the Todo, but since the PDPs are not assumed to be stateful, `resource.properties.ownerID` is passed in as a way to designate a Todo's owner.
-> 3. `resource.ownerID` has been moved to `resource.properties.ownerID`, to make it compliant with AuthZEN 1.0 Implementers Draft.

 #### Response payload